-I always try to make my life as Mediterranean as possible, but actually being on a secluded island was more fantastic than I could have hoped for!!
+I always try to make my life as the Mediterranean as possible, but actually being on a secluded island was more fantastic than I could have hoped for!!

 On day 1 to 3, I was still on work-mode.
-I woke up a bit tired, planned a full day of activities, had a quick bite to eat when it was convinient, looked around sights, went to the beach, had a big dinner etc.
+I woke up a bit tired, planned a full day of activities, had a quick bite to eat when it was convenient, looked around sights, went to the beach, had a big dinner etc.

 By day 17, I was waking up with the sunrise, doing yoga before breakfast, taking a walk to get some fresh fruits, stopping at the beach for a swim, enjoy prolonged eating times (eat what you want, when you want, as long as it’s fresh & local), napping freely in the afternoons, strolling lazily wherever I was going to, partying at night and still waking up refreshed!